Skip to content

 set_syspath(absolute_dependencies)

-# restore the config
+# return the config

 return config